 The current agreement with the Port of Oakland calls for the developer to pay $18 million for the land, 25 percent of which is due at close of escrow and the rest on or before June 15, 2015.
 The developer also will pay to clean the land so it can be used for housing and recreation.

-The Alameda County Central Labor Council and the Building Trades Council support the project, which the
+The Alameda County Central Labor Council and the Building Trades Council support the project, which the developer says will bring 10,000 new jobs to the region, many of them for local residents.

 "It will have a significant impact on the short-term and long-term economy," Andreas Cluver, secretary-treasurer of the Building Trades Council, told the commission.
 "There is 30 percent unemployment in construction trades."